google/hilbert/README.md

 // Create a Hilbert curve for mapping to and from a 16 by 16 space. s, err := hilbert.New(16)

+// Create a Peano curve for mapping to and from a 27 by 27 space.
+//s, err := hilbert.NewPeano(27)

 // Now map one dimension numbers in the range [0, N*N-1], to an x,y
 // coordinate on the curve where both x and y are in the range [0, N-1].